Tyneham House

 Extract From The Tyneham DVD – Tyneham Remembered

-Tyneham House – After The Evacuation
+Tyneham Manor House – After The Evacuation

 In 1958 an architect working for the Ancient Monuments Commission declared that the internal construction was far beyond repair.
 He stated that the reconstruction would have cost over £30,000!
-Back in the 1950s that was an astronomical amount of money.
-However if they has gone ahead with the reconstruction, how much would it be worth today?

 In 1966 a spokesman from the MOD stated that the house had never been used as target practice, but they were discussing the possibility of demolishing it.
-This account events was not believed by a lot of people.
+This account of events was not believed by a lot of people.
 At this time the windows were all boarded up making it impossible to see inside the house.
 Some people believed this was to hide damage to the interior caused by army shelling.

 In 1968 an article in The Times reported that the MOD was actually now in the process of demolishing Tyneham House.

 It had been assessed and decided that it couldn’t be restored, thus leaving demolition as the only option.
-Despite this assessment, photographic evidence shows that this was clearly not the case and the Great House could have easily been restored and preserved much like the church and school were.
+Despite this assessment, photographic evidence shows that this was clearly not the case and Tynehah Manor House could have easily been restored and preserved much like the church and school were.

 The circumstances were clearly different though.
 Few people had ever seen the house, let alone knew the whereabouts of it.
 Unlike the church and school which were well and truly in the public eye, Tyneham House was hidden away in Tyneham’s Great Wood, roughly half a mile from the village itself.